SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

  * each undecayed (final node) receives the label "10"
  * each decayed node receives the label "1<sorted labels of daughter nodes>0"

 where "<sorted labels of daughter nodes>" is the joint string of the daughter nodes labels, sorted by their size.
-An example is shown in :numref:`Fig. %s <canonicalNameFig>`.
+Finally the label associated to the 'PV' node (root node) uniquely describes the graph structure.
+An example is shown in :numref:`Fig. %s <canonfig>` .

-.. _canonicalNameFig:
+.. _canonfig:

 .. figure:: images/smsCanonName.png
-   :width: 50%
+   :width: 40%
    :align: center

    Example of how the canonical name is defined for each node.
 The |SMS| canonical name corresponds to the label of the primary vertex node.

-Within SModelS, |SMS| are grouped according to their canonical name.
-A topology dictionary is construct mapping the canonical names to a list of |SMS| sharing a common graph structure.

-* **Topology dictionaries are described by the** `TopologyDict Class <decomposition.html#decomposition.topologyDict.TopologyDict>`_

-.. [#f1] In order to treat the UL and EM map results on the same footing, SModelS applies a trivial binary efficiency to elements for UL-type results as will be explained in detail later.
+.. [#f1] In order to treat the UL and EM map results on the same footing, SModelS applies a trivial binary efficiency to |SMS| for UL-type results as will be explained in detail later.